manytasingh/time-tracker/README.md

 # Time Tracker

-Java (Maven) application for tracking time on the job
+Java (Maven) application for tracking time on the gn job

 ## Purpose